A Common Mortgage Rate Tale

 You’ve been shopping mortgage rates and finally found a lender you like.
 The loan officer asks if you want to lock in your rate and you say huh?

-They explain that you can lock in your rate today so it won’t change, or you can float and take your chances on rates going lower.
+They explain that you can lock in your interest rate today so it won’t change, or you can float and take your chances on rates going even lower before you close.

 You decide you don’t want to lock just yet because rates just seem to be moving lower and lower.

-The loan officer picks up the phone and you tell her you want to move ahead with what was quoted on Thursday.
+The loan officer picks up the phone and you tell her you want to move ahead with what was quoted last Thursday.

 Well guess what?
 Your low rate isn’t so low anymore.
 Yep.
 Rates went up since last week and because you chose not to lock, you’re now stuck with a higher rate.

 No, the lender isn’t pulling a bait and switch, they aren’t playing any games.
-It’s just the market.
+It’s just how it works.
 Much like stocks and other securities, mortgage rates fluctuate daily with the market.

-But the last few days have been coming up roses for the stock market.
-As a result, mortgage rates have been rising.
+As a result, mortgage interest rates have indeed been rising.
 Unfortunately, not many folks like rising rates.